 - Preheat the oven to 200 degrees Celsius (390 Fahrenheit).

-- Wash the quinces to remove any fluffy hair that might cover them.
+- Wash the quinces to remove any fluff that might cover them.

 - Use a sharp knife to cut them in half, then core each half.